-How to Cool Down After a Race
+How to Cool Down After a Run

 Why should you cool down after running?

-While there is some debate as to the importance of running cool-down routines, there’s no obvious drawback to cooling down after a run, and the potential benefits of doing so are clear:
+While there is somedebate as to the importance of running cool-down routines, there’s no obvious drawback to cooling down after a run, and the potential benefits of doing so are clear:

-• Prevents dizziness: When you exercise, more blood flows to your extremities.
+May prevent dizziness or even fainting: When you exercise, more blood flows to your extremities.
 If you stop immediately after running, this blood may ‘pool’ and take some time to distribute evenly around your muscles and back to your brain.
 That can cause dizziness or even blackouts.
 Cooling down gives your body time to adjust back to normal.

-• Reduces soreness: After a run, your muscles will have warmed up and be more flexible.
-By performing cool-down stretches shortly after a run, you can stretch out any tightness and potentially reduce soreness and stiffness in the days following your race.
+Reduces soreness: By performing cool-down stretches shortly after a run, you can stretch out any tightness and potentially reduce soreness and stiffness in the days following your exercise.
+For example, one study found that people who performed cool down exercises felt less pain after training than those who didn’t do cool downs.

 How to cool down after a long run or race